LukaDeka/FileArchiver/README.md

-# Huffman Coding Project
+# File Archiver using Huffman coding
-This project is an implementation of the Huffman coding algorithm for file compression and decompression.
+This file archiver implements the lossless Huffman Coding algorithm, used widely by `WinRar`, `7zip`, `LZMA` etc., for file compression/decompression.
 It is written completely in `C`, without any external libraries.

 ## Format
+Multi-level compression is used, so the file may be encoded multiple times for optimal filesize.

 The information in the encoded `.huff` file is saved in this order:
-1) The null-terminated filename
+1) The null-terminated filename (only for the first encoding level);
-2) One byte buffer for the amount of padding bits (filled at the end)
+2) One byte buffer for the amount of padding bits (filled at the end);
-3) The Huffman tree, using precisely `2559` bits every time
+3) The Huffman tree, using precisely `2559` bits every time;
-4) The information, encoding using said Huffman tree
+4) The information, encoding using said Huffman tree.

-> Note: 256 leaf nodes, each corresponding an ASCII-char, are always encoded<br>
+> Note: 256 leaf nodes, each corresponding an ASCII-char, are always encoded.<br>
 > `2559` bits = `(8+1) * 256 + 255`

 ## Building